David-hosting/SvivaTeam/README.md

   [Download Visual Studio download link][1]<br>
   [Download SQL Server Management Studio][2]<br>
   [Download Git & Git Bash][3]
+  * _Note: make sure you downloaded the `Data storage and processing` tool in visual studio_
 - **Step No.2** - Creating / Opening a folder where the project will be downloaded:<br>
   You can create a folder or open (preferably) an empty folder
 - **Stem No.3** - Cloning the repo to desktop:<br>